betaglot/plantabeta/docs/dev/DesignedForYou.md

 ## What is the Big Picture for PlantaBeta?

-A game which is designed to simulate being a planter.
+A game which is designed to simulate being a plantor.

 To test